radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 The engine gets reward from the difference payed by borrowers to what it has to pay to lenders (eg. 10% - 7% result in a 3%).
 The net result is put back into the main pool.

+The Lending Engine rules can be rendered to better evaluate the profitability of the model.

 The incentive may help encourage the actors to stay honest.
 The lenders should find it profitable, the borrowers should find it convenient because of its uncollateralized nature, it should be more profitable for everyone to play by the rules than to undermine the system.

 Lending dApp is composed by two blueprint: